nking/two-point-correlation/README.txt

 surface densities, but still provide the peak at lowest surface densities.);

+NOTE that the project assumes that the data have proportial separations for each axis - one critical separation is used for both axes.

 Usage as an API:

     DTClusterFinder clusterFinder = new DTClusterFinder(points,